nknaian/diplomacy/README.md

 return a meeting schedule that takes into account the inputted player information.

 ## Areas for improvement:
-0. Possible bug: I witnessed a case where in the second meeting slot, no one wanted to meet with each other, but then meetings happened in the third...this makes me think that some meetings could have happened in slot 2, but were incorrectly filtered out
 1. Change Player's self.player_directory into a list of PlayerInfo objects.
 Just used PlayerInfo.name when the name is needed...that's why it's there
 2. Pass around Player objects in functions instead of string lists that contain names...will be much less bug proof